benmiller314/dsam2024fall/schedule.md

 * When you look back at your initial goals, where have you ended up?
 * What have you learned in the process that could apply to future projects?

+Post your video to the [discussion forum]({{repo_url}}/discussions); in the same post, include a link to your still-developing public-facing project, even if it's the same link as last time.

 NB: _bring your own dongle_, if you need one.

 Optionally, schedule a meeting with Ben in [office hours](office) for early feedback as you build your presentation.